Flat rate$2,999 filing · RFE response included · no hourly surprises

 Case type

-Government fees are employer-paid and cannot be passed to the employee.
+USCIS fees are national; LCA wage is separate and not included below.
+Government fees cannot be passed to the employee.

 • Form I-129 base filing feeOnline filing$780